ctava-msft/ai-workshop/readme.md

-# Operationalizing Language Models
+# Operationalizing Language and Vision Models

-In this workshop, you may gain an overview of how to use Azure AI to work with language models (LMs) tailored for Fresenius Medicalcare Company.
-This workshop aims to familiarize the team with the basics of Azure AI services and how they can be leveraged to meet their unique needs.
+In this workshop, you may gain an overview of how to use Azure AI to work with language models (LMs) and Vision Models (VMs).
+This workshop aims to familiarize the team with the basics of Azure AI services to spark ideas on how they can be leveraged to meet your use cases.

-The focus will be on understanding the overall process of creating, evaluating, and deploying LMs within the Azure environment.
+The focus will be on understanding the overall process of creating, evaluating, and deploying LMs and VMs within your Azure environment.
 This foundational knowledge may be crucial if you decide to delve deeper into the build, evaluation, deployment, and monitoring processes in subsequent workshops.

 By the end of this workshop, you as part of the Fresenius Medicalcare team will have a solid understanding of the basic tools and services available in Azure AI Foundry.